 Applicant An Eligible Investor who submits an Application to Purchase as defined below Application to Purchase An application to purchase the Offer Shares pursuant to the Offer Banking Day Any day in a week (except Saturdays, Sundays and holidays) on which banks are not required or authorized to close in Makati City, Philippines BFP The Bureau of Fire Protection of the Philippines BIR The Bureau of Internal Revenue of the Philippines BOI Board of Investments of the Philippines BSP Bangko Sentral ng Pilipinas (the central bank of the Philippines) BPD Barrels per day Chevron Chevron Texaco Phils.
-Clean Air Act Republic Act No. 8749 or "The Philippine Clean Air Act" Clean Water Act Republic Act No. 9275 or "The Philippine Clean Water Act" CODOs Company-Owned, Dealer-Operated retail service stations Common Shares The Company's shares of common stock, each with a par value of $\stackrel{\textbf{P}}{=}1.00$ Commission The Securities and Exchange Commission of the Philippines Company P-H-O-E-N-I-X Petroleum Philippines, Inc. or Phoenix Directors The members of the Board of Directors of the Company DODOs Dealer-Owned, Dealer-Operated retail service stations DOE The Department of Energy of the Philippines DOTSCO Davao Oil Terminal Services Corporation Downstream Oil Industry Deregulation Act Republic Act No 8479 and its implementing rules and regulations DTI The Department of Trade and Industry of the Philippines Eligible Investors Applicants who are qualified to subscribe to the Offer Shares
+Clean Air Act Republic Act No. 8749 or "The Philippine Clean Air Act" Clean Water Act Republic Act No. 9275 or "The Philippine Clean Water Act" CODOs Company-Owned, Dealer-Operated retail service stations Common Shares The Company's shares of common stock, each with a par value of ₽1.00 Commission The Securities and Exchange Commission of the Philippines Company P-H-O-E-N-I-X Petroleum Philippines, Inc. or Phoenix Directors The members of the Board of Directors of the Company DODOs Dealer-Owned, Dealer-Operated retail service stations DOE The Department of Energy of the Philippines DOTSCO Davao Oil Terminal Services Corporation Downstream Oil Industry Deregulation Act Republic Act No 8479 and its implementing rules and regulations DTI The Department of Trade and Industry of the Philippines

-ERB Energy Regulatory Board (now Energy Regulatory Commission) of the Philippines Exchange The Philippine Stock Exchange, Inc. Group The Company and its wholly-owned subsidiaries MB Thousand Barrels MMB Million Barrels MOPS Mean of Platts Singapore NPC The National Power Corporation Offer the public offering of up to 20,000,000 Preferred Shares consisting of 10,000,000 cumulative, non-voting, non-participating, non-convertible, peso-denominated perpetual preferred shares of the Company with an Oversubscription Option for up to an additional 10,000,000 Preferred Shares having the same features Offer Price ₽100.00 per Offer Share Offer Shares Up to 20,000,000 Preferred Shares consisting of 10,000,000 cumulative, non-voting, non-participating, non-convertible, peso-denominated perpetual preferred shares of the Company ("Firm Shares") with an Oversubscription Option for up to an additional 10,000,000 Preferred Shares having the same features ("Option Shares") OIMB The Oil Industry Management Bureau of the DOE ₽ Philippine Pesos, the lawful currency of the Republic of the Philippines Petron Petron Corporation Philippine National The term shall mean any of the following: (1) a citizen of the Philippines or a domestic partnership or association wholly owned by citizens of the Philippines; or (2) a corporation organized under the laws of the Philippines at least sixty per cent (60%) of the capital stock outstanding and entitled to vote of which is owned and held by citizens of the Philippines; or (3) a trustee of funds for pension or other employee retirement or separation benefits, where the trustee is a Philippine national and at least sixty per cent (60%) of the fund will accrue to the benefit of the Philippine nationals.
+Eligible Investors Applicants who are qualified to subscribe to the Offer Shares ERB Energy Regulatory Board (now Energy Regulatory Commission) of the Philippines Exchange The Philippine Stock Exchange, Inc. Group The Company and its wholly-owned subsidiaries MB Thousand Barrels MMB Million Barrels MOPS Mean of Platts Singapore NPC The National Power Corporation Offer the public offering of up to 20,000,000 cumulative, non-voting, non-participating, non-convertible, peso-denominated perpetual preferred shares of the Company Offer Price ₽100.00 per Offer Share Offer Shares collectively, the Firm Shares and the Option Shares OIMB The Oil Industry Management Bureau of the DOE P Philippine Pesos, the lawful currency of the Republic of the Philippines Petron Petron Corporation Philippine National The term shall mean any of the following: (1) a citizen of the Philippines or a domestic partnership or association wholly owned by citizens of the Philippines; or (2) a corporation organized under the laws of the Philippines at least sixty per

+The term shall mean any of the following: (1) a citizen of the Philippines or a domestic partnership or association wholly owned by citizens of the Philippines; or (2) a corporation organized under the laws of the Philippines at least sixty per cent (60%) of the capital stock outstanding and entitled to vote of which is owned and held by citizens of the Philippines; or (3) a trustee of funds for pension or other employee retirement or separation benefits, where the trustee is a Philippine national and at least sixty per cent (60%) of the fund will accrue to the benefit of the Philippine nationals.
 Where a corporation and its non-Filipino stockholders own stocks in an SEC-registered enterprise, at least sixty per cent (60%) of the capital stock outstanding and entitled to vote of both corporations must be owned and held by citizens of the Philippines and at least sixty per cent (60%) of the members of the Board of Directors of both corporations must be citizens of the Philippines, in order that the corporations shall be considered a Philippine national.